Irish and German Mercenary Soldiers' revolt: The recruitment

 Pedro I, the Brazilian emperor, sent colonel William Cotter back to his native Ireland to recruit Irish mercenary soldiers.
 Cotter arrived in early January 1827; no mention was made to the Irish of their being recruited as mercenaries.
 Instead, it was suggested that they would be needed to join a militia in Brazil but that this would not interfere with their farming endeavors.

 Advertisements were run in local newspapers, and notices were posted on numerous church doors, mainly in County Cork and in County Waterford.
 Cotter promised free passage, free land – 50 acres for each family, six shillings per day, and military training (local militia only).
 No mention of the war against the Argentines was ever made.

 Almost 3,000 mostly poor and illiterate people quickly volunteered to make the long and dangerous sea voyage.
 Some sold what little they owned to buy farm implements for their new life in Brazil.
 Most apparently did not realize that they had been recruited to fight as mercenaries.
-2,700 people actually showed up on sailing day, and boarded the nine ships anchored in Cork Harbor.
+2,700 people actually showed up on sailing day, and boarded the nine ships anchored in Cork Harbour.